1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“Hence it countered genetic theory with the old and repeatedly
-disproved principle of inheritance of acquired characters al¬
-ready formulated by Lamarc”
-(Medvedev and Lerner, p.
-35)

-“Creation of a system of pro¬
-ductive Soviet plant breeding 'would have been impossible
-'without this work.
-In his address to the 1936 session of the
-LAAAS, Vavilov described vividly and convincingly the
-theoretical and practical significance of this trend in the field
-of Soviet selection and plant breeding founded by him”
-(Medvedev and Lerner, p.
-41)

 “By 1937 the best varieties of cereal crops had been produced
 by the standard genetical methods of mass selection and